-The Department of Anthropology at UAF is the only anthropology program in the United States that maintains a holistic approach to circumpolar studies, providing instruction and research in all aspects of northern anthropology, with a major emphasis on Alaska and the Russian North.
+The Department of Anthropology at UAF is the only anthropology program in the United States that maintains a holistic approach to circumpolar studies, providing instruction and research in all aspects of anthropology.
 UAF Anthropology offers programs leading to a BA, BS, MA, and PhD.
 We publish an internationally recognized, refereed journal, the Anthropological Papers of the University of Alaska.
 UAF was recently home to the secretariat of the International Arctic Social Sciences Association.

 The Department of Anthropology is a center for teaching and research in anthropology with general focus on circumpolar regions as well as research projects and instruction covering a variety of world areas (see Research).
 Departmental research and teaching covers all sub-fields of the discipline: archaeological, biological, social/cultural and linguistic anthropology.
 The undergraduate program aims at giving students a solid introduction to the discipline with the possibility to concentrate in sub-fields.
 The graduate program maintains an emphasis on empirical and applied studies in various parts of the world.